Under-fire Boris Johnson denies lying over lockdown parties - NewsBreak

 Under-fire Boris Johnson denies lying over lockdown parties

+Senior ministers in Johnson's Conservative government said they believed him — but added the prime minister would have to resign if he is proven to have lied.
+A growing number of lawmakers from Johnson's Conservative Party expressed discontent with their leader, as pressure to oust him with a no-confidence vote grew.

+Senior civil servant Sue Gray is investigating a string of alleged rule-flouting government parties that have sparked calls for Johnson’s resignation, including a May 2020 staff party in the garden of the prime minister's Downing Street residence.

-Former Johnson aide Dominic Cummings has said he is willing to “swear under oath” that the prime minister was warned in advance that a May 2020 garden party for Downing Street staff would violate coronavirus restrictions.
+Former Johnson aide Dominic Cummings has said he is willing to “swear under oath” that the prime minister was warned in advance that the party would violate coronavirus restrictions, which at the time barred people from meeting more than one person outside their household.

 “I’m absolutely categorical, nobody said to me, ‘This is an event that is against the rules,’” Johnson said Tuesday.